I'll Be True to You

-"I'll Be True to You" is a song written by Alan Rhody, and recorded by American country music group The Oak Ridge Boys.
-It was released in April 1978 as the third single from the album Y'all Come Back Saloon.
-The song was The Oak Ridge Boys' third single to hit the country chart and the first of seventeen number one country hits.
-The single stayed at number one for one week and spent a total of eleven weeks on the country chart.
+"I'll Be True to You" is a song written by Alan Rhody and recorded by The Oak Ridge Boys.
+It was released in April 1978 as the third single from Y'all Come Back Saloon and the first from the follow-up album Room Service.
+"I'll Be True to You" was the third Oak Ridge Boys' single to be a hit on the country chart and the first of their 17 number one hits.
+It stayed at number one for a week and spent a total of eleven weeks on the country chart.